Trump, Pompeo mourn death of Pranab Mukherjee | Politics

 Trump, Pompeo mourn death of Pranab Mukherjee

-US President Donald Trump and his Secretary of State Mike Pompeo on Tuesday condoled the death of former president Pranab Mukherjee, terming him a "great leader" whose "visionary leadership" helped drive India's rise as a global power and paved the way for a stronger US-India partnership.
+President Donald Trump and Secretary of State Mike Pompeo have condoled the demise of former president Pranab Mukherjee, terming him a "great leader" whose "visionary leadership" helped India's rise as a global power and paved the way for a stronger US-India partnership.
 Mukherjee died on Monday evening following a 21-day battle with multiple ailments.
 He was 84.

-The long-time Congress leader and seven-time parliamentarian had tested positive for COVID-19 at the time of his admission and was being treated for a lung infection.
+The long-time Congress leader and seven-time parliamentarian had tested positive for COVID-19 when he was hospitalised and was being treated for a lung infection.
 He suffered a septic shock on Sunday due to it.
 Doctors said he died of a cardiac arrest.
-"I was saddened to learn of the passing of India's former President, Pranab Mukherjee," Trump tweeted.
+"I was saddened to learn of the passing of India's former President, Pranab Mukherjee," Trump tweeted on Tuesday.

 In a distinguished career spanning more than half a century, Mukherjee worked tirelessly on behalf of the people of India as a parliamentarian, cabinet minister, and as the president of the world's largest democracy, Pompeo said.
 "His visionary leadership helped drive India's rise as a global power and paved the way for a stronger US-India partnership," he said.